matiasfha/draft-articles/knowing-the-intl-object.md

 const res5 = formatCompact(1234567) // 1.2M
 ```

-In this case the solution involves the use of the `notation` option
+In this case, the solution involves the use of the `notation` option.

 You can find a demo for the number formatting [in this playground.](https://jsitor.com/YX91hj0gX)